Bat House Questions? We Have Answers!

 WHY WOULD I WANT A BAT HOUSE?

 Bats are the primary predator of night-flying insects, including mosquitoes and many agricultural pests that devastate crops.
 One small bat (there can be hundreds of bats in a bat house depending on the size) can eat hundreds of insects a night!
-Unfortunately, many bat populations are disappearing at alarming rates due to habitat loss.
-Bats that regularly roost in bat houses naturally roost in mature trees, dead trees (called snags), or in caves.
+Unfortunately, many bat populations are disappearing at alarming rates due to habitat loss and persecution.
+Bats that regularly roost in bat houses naturally live in mature trees, dead trees (called snags), or in caves.
 However, many bats take up residence in buildings or other manmade structures due to destruction of their habitats.
 A bat house in your backyard will offer a much needed place to live and they will return the favor by helping to control the insects in your area.
 At Lubee we have several occupied bat houses which do a fantastic job of keeping insect numbers low.

 CAN I BUY A LUBEE MADE BAT HOUSE?

 Yes you can!
 All Lubee bat houses are made with cedar, which weathers well, is pest resistant, and will last for years.
-The house is fully caulked, properly ventilated, and offers a longer landing platform, an important factor in its occupancy.
+The house is fully sealed, properly ventilated, and offers a longer landing platform, an important factor in its occupancy.
 All proceeds go towards our conservation & education programs.
 Our bat houses are 100% made on property by the Lubee staff.

 WHERE SHOULD I PLACE MY BAT HOUSE?